terraform-industry/machine-shop-tutorials/measurement_quality/gdt_basics.md

 _"Does this need to be inspected or just made to print?"_

 Sometimes they just want best effort.
-Sometimes they're buying a CMM report.
+Sometimes they're buying a CMM report (full measurement documentation from the Coordinate Measuring Machine).
 Know the difference.

 ## Quick Reference Cheat Sheet